Florajenner/sustainable-life-quiz/README.md

 - As a frequent user, I would like to share this quiz with my friends.

 ## Design
 The quiz features a functional design.
 The straightforward design and generous use of white space improve the site's readability and user experience.
-The choice of colors and visuals is in harmony with the brand's environmentally conscious values, creating a sense of eco-friendliness.
+The choice of colours and visuals is in harmony with the brand's environmentally conscious values, creating a sense of eco-friendliness.

-### Color Scheme
+### Colour Scheme
-The site is designed to work alongside the Sustainable Life website [Sustainable Life Website](https://florajenner.github.io/sustainable-life) and as such uses the same color palette.
-The green color palette reflects the sustainable theme of the quiz.
+The site is designed to work alongside the Sustainable Life website [Sustainable Life Website](https://florajenner.github.io/sustainable-life) and as such uses the same colour palette.
+The green colour palette reflects the sustainable theme of the quiz.

 ### Typography
 The font 'Quattrocento Sans' used for all headings and subheadings is sans-serif with clean lines, generating a minimalist and modern look for the website.
 The font choice for paragraphs is 'Quattrocento'.
 This easy-to-read font ensures readability and clarity.